top of page

 Photo by Gerðarsafn Art Museum Kópavogur

-In 1952, Gerdur entered a British Council competition for a monument dedicated to the unknown political prisoner.
+In 1952, Gerður entered a British Council competition for a monument dedicated to the unknown political prisoner.
 The following year, she received an award for her design Political Prisoner (1952–53) and was invited to exhibit it in London.
-Whether Shinkichi also entered remains uncertain, but his early iron sculpture Prisoner (1950–1952) bears striking similarities in size, material, and theme.
+Whether Tajiri also entered remains uncertain, but his early iron sculpture Prisoner (1950–1952) bears striking similarities in size, material, and theme.

-Studio shared by Gerdur Helgadottir and Shinkichi Tajiri, Paris, 1952–1956.
+Studio shared by Gerður Helgadóttir and Shinkichi Tajiri, Paris, 1952–1956.
 Photographer unknown.
 Shinkichi Tajiri archive.

-By 1955, Gerdur and Shinkichi were sharing tools and a studio on Rue Campagne-Première in Paris.
+By 1955, Gerður and Tajiri were sharing tools and a studio on Rue Campagne-Première in Paris.
 Art historian Esa Sigurjónsdóttir has observed that their proximity is evident in the similarities between their surrealist sketches, plaster works, and early iron sculptures, all characterized by densely assembled structures cutting through space.
 Both show the influence of Spanish sculptor Julio González.
 Despite these parallels, their artistic voices remained distinct.

 Photographs from 1956 capture the shared studio, with sculptures by both artists in view.
 Although they worked side by side for years, they never formally collaborated or exhibited together.